ads-mirrors/nrel-energyplus/design/FY2025/NFP-RulesetProjectDescriptionPhase4.md

 - Outdoor Air Enthalpy Limit [C]

 The new columns would be:
-- AirLoop Name
+- AirLoop Name^
-- AirLoopHVAC:OutdoorAirSystem Name
+- AirLoopHVAC:OutdoorAirSystem Name^

 This suppports (indirectly):
 - AirEconomizer.id